schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 In this chapter you will learn about:

-* How to create a custom blocks
+* How to create a custom block
 * When to create a custom block
-* How to pass values to a a custom block as attributes
+* How to pass values to a custom block

 ---

 At this point, in this mBot programming crash course, we have implemented all the functionality that we aimed for.
-The only problem is that we have ended up with quite a long program that is somehow both difficult to handle, when placing instruction blocks, and also difficult to read, when we look at the instructions, trying to understand what the program does.
+The only problem is that we have ended up with quite a long program that is somehow both difficult to handle, when trying to arrange the instruction blocks, and also difficult to read, when we look at the instructions, trying to understand what the program does.

-In this chapter we are going to see how we can simplify things by turning groups of instruction blocks into external functions that the main program can call by name.
+In this chapter we are going to see how we can simplify things by detaching groups of blocks from the main program and make independent parts with them that the main program can use by calling them by name.

 The first thing to do is to have a look around the program and try to distinguish groups of blocks that implement a specific functionality.
 Let's take, for example, the two blocks that initialize the two variables "line\_sensor\_status" and "distance\_to\_obstacle":